h0dy/h0dy/README.md

 ## Hi there👋, I'm Hasan
-Or sometimes I go by hody!, I'm a software developer and programmer based in Saudi Arabia, dedicated to learning, exploring new technologies, and continuously trying to improve my skills
+Or sometimes I go by hody, I'm a software developer and programmer based in Saudi Arabia, dedicated to learning, exploring new technologies, and continuously trying to improve my skills

 I'm currently learning infrastructure through [boot.dev](https://www.boot.dev/u/hody)